-A Pasta Journey Through Emilia-Romagna is a five weeks pasta course to discover the food from the birthplace of pasta, Emilia Romagna.
+A Pasta Journey Through Emilia-Romagna is a three week pasta course to discover the food from the birthplace of pasta, Emilia Romagna.

-Our small-group pasta making course is designed for convenience and connection, combining online classes with in-person encounters.
+Our small-group pasta making course is designed for convenience and connection, therefore can be online or in-person.

 WEEK #1 TAGLIATELLE AND GARGANELLI